LJPZebra/thesis_bg/readme.md

 be tracked over time, i.e., across several unpaired videos.
 For example, an animal can be recognized from one day of experiments to the next, which can be very useful, especially for behavioral studies.
-This method requires an image of sufficient quality to extract markers representative of the object.
-It also requires more computational resources, thus, an analysis that cannot be done in real-time.
+This method requires images of sufficient quality to extract markers representative of the object.
+It also requires more computational resources, thus an analysis that cannot be done in real-time.
 However, the main limitation is the number of objects it can track.
 It is currently limited to about ten objects per image with classical methods before the algorithms' performance degrades significantly.
 The machine learning approach makes it possible to increase the number of objects at the cost of long computation time and the need to use high-performance computers.

 ### Existing software